 5. Practice early addition and subtraction using sweet treats: take chocolate chips (marshmallows, popcorn, nuts, grapes, blueberries etc) and have them lay out one.
 Then ask them to add one more, and tell you how many that is.
 You can teach them the number sentences, 1 + 1 = 2.
 Then have them add one more, to make 3, then four and so on, all the way up to 10.
 Then, once they’ve made 10, have them eat (subtract/take away) one.
 Ask them how many are now left.
 Get them to say the number sentence 10 – 1 = 9.
 Then ask them to eat one more, how many are left now?
 And so on, until there are 0.
 Likewise, you can practice fractions using baking: divide cookies, cakes, pizzas, casseroles etc… Make note of how many pieces you are dividing it into, then what happens when you take a piece away, how many are left etc…

 There is so much learning that can happen organically with math, and you’ll be amazed at the foundation you can lay for future formal academics just by focusing on everyday math and games in the early years.
 Studies show that by teaching math in this fashion – hands on, practical math only in the early years, your child will be farther ahead later on, than if they had started with workbooks etc…

 Again, in the early years (which I and many others consider to be under the age of 7, but especially 5 & under), hands on, multi-sensory learning is best.
-Children do not need, and honestly, should not use, workbooks during these years.
+Children do not need workbooks during these years.
 Keep it short, sweet, fun and multi-sensory, and you’ll have a child extremely well prepared for academics.